 Students must exit their cars once parked and enter directly into the building.
 The school has the right to inspect any vehicle on campus at any time.
 Cars and parking lots are off limits during the school day without a security or administrative escort.
-Student drivers leaving campus without permission during the day will be suspended and forfeit their parking privileges for 30-days.
+Leaving campus without permission will result in suspension and possibly revocation of parking priviliges.
 Passengers are subject to the same rules as the drivers.